-'''

-openstack security group rule create --ingress --dst-port 22 --protocol tcp
+openstack security group rule create --ingress --dst-port 22 --protocol tcp \$SEC_GROUP openstack floating ip create openstack server add floating ip myserver 128.135.37.XX

-$SEC_GROUP

-'''

 In actual fact, all of the servers you create will be in the same security group.
 The above was attempting to suggest effective use of the tools, in combination.